 Typically, large or institutional investors purchase CDSes using an ISDA Master Agreement.
 This agreement comes from the International Swaps and Derivatives Association.
 It's the go-to document that governs all kinds of credit derivatives, including credit-default swaps.

-Bill Ackman used credit default swaps to profit during the pandemic.
+How did Bill Ackman profit off credit default swaps during the COVID-19 pandemic?

 Ackman did this because of the pandemic's economic threat.
 The chances of widespread corporate defaults increase during a financial crisis, and a financial crisis is more likely during a contagious health crisis.

-New York Governor Andrew Cuomo ordered bars, gyms, and restaurants closed by 10:00 p.m. on Nov.
-11 after seeing a 2.9 percent jump in positive test results.
+Former New York Governor Andrew Cuomo ordered bars, gyms, and restaurants closed by 10:00 p.m. on Nov.
+11, 2020, after seeing a 2.9 percent jump in positive test results.
 With a subsequent round of lockdowns on the horizon, Ackman warns that the pandemic's economic effects are still looming.

 The equity portfolio of his company, Pershing Square, will be in the red if the markets suffer.
 However, he says profits from his CDS insurance will offset the negative effects (as proven by the first economic crash, which Ackman profited millions from).